Poetry

 https://drive.google.com/file/d/1UtKGv9JvTOK-BlTDd0-Boj7et7ovzXlB/view

 The title comes from a painting by Paul Gauguin, which makes this an ekphrastic poem — a work of art in response to another work of art (like “Homunculus” below).
-This is my second international publication, appearing in the excellent British magazine Antiphon.
+This was my second international publication, appearing in the excellent (though now dearly departed) British magazine Antiphon.
 The following link leads to a page where you can listen to an mp3 audio file of me reading the poem:

 https://soundcloud.com/antiphon-poetry/where-do-we-come-from-what-are?in=antiphon-poetry/sets/antiphon-issue-21